 This process is formal and often contested, so the assistance of a knowledgeable, experienced attorney is essential.

 If you believe a fiduciary has violated their responsibilities, we can help.
 Fiduciary litigation in Texas requires careful preparation, probate and trust law knowledge, and strong courtroom advocacy.
-At Lewis Law Firm PLLC, we guide clients through fiduciary conflicts with clear communication and practical solutions.
+At Henington Lewis Law Firm PLLC, we guide clients through fiduciary conflicts with clear communication and practical solutions.

 We serve clients across Texas and believe every family deserves protection, clarity, and peace of mind.
 If you have questions about fiduciary litigation, call us today to schedule a consultation and learn how we can help protect your rights.